les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2017-08-05-le-modele-invest-pour-des-stories-estimables.markdown

 * **The Domain**: When we don’t know the domain, it’s easier to have misunderstandings with our customer, and it can be harder to have deep insights into better solutions.

-* **Le domaine** : Lorsque nous ne connaissons pas le domaine, les occasions d’incompréhensions avec notre client sont plus nombreuses, et il est plus difficile d’avoir une connaissance approfondie en vue d’avoir de meilleures solutions.
+* **Le domaine** : Quand nous ne connaissons pas le domaine, les occasions d’incompréhensions avec notre client sont plus nombreuses, et il est plus difficile d’avoir une bonne vision des solutions les plus adaptées.

 * **Level of Innovation**: We may be operating in a domain where we need to do things we have never done before; perhaps nobody has.